 - The contract did not put the risk of the mistake on the party seeking reformation

 The mistaken belief must also relate to facts that existed at the time the contract was made.
-Predictions or failure to expect future change will not suffice for mutual mistake of fact claims.
+Predictions or failure to expect future change will not suffice for mutual mistake claims.

 Contractor Unilateral Mistake of Fact:

-Contractors can make a unilateral mistake of fact when submitting their government proposals, and sometimes the mistakes are so severe that the government should have pointed it out to the contractor and if they did not, the contractor could be entitled to post-award contract reformation based on a unilateral mistake of fact.
+Contractors can make a unilateral mistake of fact when submitting their government proposals, and sometimes the mistakes are so severe that the government should have pointed it out to the contractor and if they did not, the contractor could be entitled to post-award contract reformation based on a unilateral mistake.

 - A mistake of fact occurred prior to the contract award,